-CBK's policy for the Kuwaiti Dinar (KD) exchange rate aims at enhancing the relative stability of the KD against other currencies
+CBK's policy for the Kuwaiti Dinar (KD) exchange rate aims at maintaining and enhancing the relative stability of the KD against other currencies,

-From 18 March 1975 to the end of year 2002, the CBK followed an exchange rate policy of pegging the KD to a weighted currency basket.
+During the period from 18 March 1975 to the end of the year 2002, CBK adopted an exchange rate policy pegging the KD to a weighted currency basket.
 That policy based the determination of the KD exchange rate on a special weighted basket of currencies of the countries that have significant trade and financial relations with the State of Kuwait.
-It had proved its effectiveness in achieving a high degree of relative stability in the KD exchange rate against major world currencies.
+This policy proved to be effective in achieving a high degree of relative stability of the KD exchange rate against major world currencies.

-From 5 January 2003 to 19 May 2007, the KD was pegged to the US Dollar, in accordance with the Decree No. 266/2002 that stipulates pegging the KD exchange rate to the US Dollar within margins around a parity rate as of the beginning of the year 2003.
-H.E.
-Sheikh Salem Abdulaziz Al-Sabah, the Governor, announced the parity rate of the KD exchange rate against the US Dollar for the first day of business in January 2003 corresponding to Sunday 5 January 2003.
-This rate was set at 299.63 fils per dollar with margins of ±3.5%.
-Therefore, the KD exchange rate against the US Dollar after the 5th of January 2003 was neither to exceed 310.11 fils/dollar nor to fall below 289.14 fils/dollar.
-This parity rate was set using the same principles and considerations employed historically by CBK to determine the KD exchange rate under the previous system of the currency basket in order to ensure a smooth change from the currency basket peg to the dollar peg within margins.
-However, the period since 2003 witnessed persistent decline in the US dollar exchange rates against major currencies; therefore putting upward pressures on the KD exchange rate against the US dollar.
+Between 5 January 2003 and 19 May 2007, the KD was pegged to the US Dollar according to the Decree No. 266/2002 stipulating the peg of the KD exchange rate to the US Dollar within margins around a parity rate effective the beginning of the year 2003.
+The Governor at that time, H.E.
+Sheikh Salem Abdulaziz Al-Sabah, announced the parity rate of the KD exchange rate against the US Dollar for the first day of business in January 2003 corresponding to Sunday 5 January 2003.
+The exchange rate was set at 299.63 fils per dollar with margins of ±3.5%.
+This parity rate was set based on the same principles and considerations approved historically by CBK in determining the KD exchange rate under the previous system of the currency basket in order to ensure a smooth change from the currency basket peg to the dollar peg within margins.